get married in Denmark as a foreigner in 5 steps

 Understand Why Denmark

-A lot of people — especially people living in Germany — end up here because they’ve hit walls elsewhere.
-In many countries, marriage applications take months.
-In Denmark, you’re often looking at weeks.
+A lot of people - especially people living in Germany - end up here because they’ve hit walls elsewhere.
+In many countries, marriage applications take months and require too much paperwork.
+In Denmark, you’re often looking at weeks and waaay less paperwork.

 So if you’re short on time or patience, this country just makes sense.